V4Fire/Client/src/components/form/b-button/README.md

 #### [accept]

-If the `type` prop is passed to `file`, this prop defines which file types are selectable in a file upload control.
+If the `type` prop is passed to `file`, this prop specifies which file types can be selected in the file chooser dialog [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefaccept).
-[See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefaccept).

 ```